-- 7.1 All staff and students at Shanklea Primary School are expected to behave with integrity, tolerance and compassion in their dealings with one another.
-We provide opportunities for all pupils not only to explore their own cultures but also to understand how these align with British values and how we can work together as a community for the greater good.
-Every member of the community has a part to play in enshrining the core values and beliefs so as to build a strong, united and democratic school.
-Where unfairness or bullying is found to exist it will be routed out, and democracy and the rights of individuals will take centre stage. - 7.2 Examples of opportunities and activities to promote British Values at Shanklea Primary School include: - a.
-In lessons all students are encouraged to debate and discuss ideas, sharing and defending their beliefs in a way that is collaborative and supportive. - b.
-Teachers model positive behaviour and democratic values in their interactions with colleagues and students. - c.
-Assemblies are frequently used as vehicles through which classes present to the wider community, examples of key moment, people or ideas from British history. - d.
-Lessons are exploited when appropriate to provide forums in which pupils can learn more about and question the notions of liberty, justice, democracy, law, governance, faith and belief systems.
-As a multicultural school we take care to ensure that all girls and boys feel safe, secure and able to celebrate their own and each other's backgrounds, beliefs and cultural practices.
+- a.
+British Values are promoted to day and boarding students via the Weekends programme.
+For example there are visits to iconic British buildings in which case, students are given plenty of additional information about the building and what it represents in terms of British culture, historical and social significance. - b.
+Speakers have included local MPs, journalists, lawyers, human rights workers, war veterans and prison officers: all of whom provide alternative views on British Values and encourage pupils to take an open and interested approach to the world around them. - c.
+In lessons all students are encouraged to debate and discuss ideas, sharing and defending their beliefs in a way that is collaborative and supportive. - d.
+Teachers model positive behaviour and democratic values in their interactions with colleagues and students. - e.
+Assemblies and Church are frequently used as vehicles through which classes present to the wider community, examples of key moment, people or ideas from British history. - f.
+Lessons are exploited when appropriate to provide forums in which girls can learn more about and question the notions of liberty, justice, democracy, law, governance, faith and belief systems.
+As a multicultural school we take care to ensure that all girls and boys feel safe, secure and able to celebrate their own and each others' backgrounds, beliefs and cultural practices.